 As a school we have worked closely with the GLOW MathsHub and have been involved with their Teaching for Mastery Research Groups.
-This is a national maths project looking at how to best implement a mastery approach across both the county and country.
+This is a national maths project looking at how to best implement a mastery approach across both the county and the country.
 This mastery approach takes inspiration from a number of places, Shanghai, Singapore, the USA’s NCTM, the UK’s NCETM, as well as a popular scheme in the UK, White Rose Maths.

 Our aim is that all pupils achieve a deep understanding of mathematics which can be quickly recalled, is secure and adaptable for the world around them.
 This deep knowledge is secured through the careful facilitation of a discursive, whole-class, teacher-led approach.
 Children experience each aspect of a mathematical concept through many different ways and formats.